(Advanced) Deploying a static Ray cluster without KubeRay

 Once the network policy has been deployed, you can view the network policy for the static Ray cluster by running

-! kubectl get networkpolicies # NAME POD-SELECTOR AGE # ray-cluster-egress app=ray-cluster-head XXs # ray-cluster-ingress app=ray-cluster-head XXs
+! kubectl get networkpolicies # NAME POD-SELECTOR AGE # ray-head-egress app=ray-cluster-head XXs # ray-head-ingress app=ray-cluster-head XXs # ray-worker-egress app=ray-cluster-worker XXs # ray-worker-ingress app=ray-cluster-worker XXs

 External Redis Integration for fault tolerance#